-GALLERY SALES and INTERIORS: These contemporary objects and homewares are from our Ubud gallery, offering an opportunity to those who cannot visit Ubud to buy pieces online.
+GALLERY SALES and INTERIORS: These contemporary objects and homewares are from our Ubud gallery, offering an opportunity to those who cannot visit Bali to buy pieces online.
 FARMER TO FABRIC: These textiles are dyed by at our natural dye production studio in Bali using plant-based, non-polluting methods.
 The dyes are made from sustainably cultivated and harvested plants, responsibly sourced to generate income for smallholder Indonesian farmers.
 COLLECTION SALES: These textiles are drawn from the Threads of Life benchmark collection that has been a quality control reference for ongoing production in terms of dyeing and weaving techniques, and motifs and designs.
-CERAMICS & SILKS is our newest addition from respected artists who hold the same values and have been with us since the opening of Threads of Life Gallery, Ubud.
+CERAMICS & SILKS are from respected artists who share our values.
+BASKETRY & CRAFTS features curated collections of traditional basketry from across the archipelago.
+FOR THE ARTIST is where you will find our cut fabric squares and natural dyed threads and our sustainably harvested plant mordant for your dye work.

 GALLERY SALES and INTERIORS: The textiles, baskets, pillows and bed runners displayed here show the impact of the Threads of Life collection on the quality of work being produced by the weavers and makers we work with.
 Images show objects in a home setting, suggesting how to live with these beautiful works.